lucee/lucee-docs/README.md

 ## Pitch in

 There is a lot of work to do.
-The issues list can be found here: https://bitbucket.org/lucee/documentation/issues.
+The issues list can be found and expanded upon here: [https://luceeserver.atlassian.net/projects/LD](https://luceeserver.atlassian.net/projects/LD)

 ### Formatting of the website